Total Time: 1 hour 20 minutes

 This ancho marinade is quick and easy to make and excellent on boneless, skinless chicken breast.
 Ancho chili powder is the star ingredient and gives this marinade a rich, deep, smoky and slightly spicy flavor.
-A little bit of brown sugar and lime juice add sweetness and acidity while still letting the ancho chili flavor shine.
+A bit of brown sugar and lime juice add sweetness and acidity while still letting the ancho chili flavor shine.

 Marinade ingredients and notes: